 PhD students learn how to conduct independent research.
 They are also trained in the interpretation and presentation of scientific data and learn how to categorise these in a general context.
 PhD students have access to a comprehensive, modern pool of analytical instruments and are supported in their research by the respective experts.
 They also take part in international scientific conferences, to increase their knowledge and build up a scientific and social network.
 PhD students are actively involved in training chemistry students, for example by supervising chemistry laboratory course.

-PhD students in the Department of Chemistry are remunerated in line with the Faculty of Science salary scales.
+PhD students in the Department of Chemistry are remunerated according to standards of the Faculty of Science and Medicine.
 To enrol for the doctoral programme, applicants choose the laboratory where they wish to write their thesis.
 After consulting the respective publications, contact the group leader who will tell you if there are any vacancies.